Case study: Client wins almost £20,000 in Employment Tribunal unfair dismissal claim

-Redmans represented Jason on a no win no fee basis in his claim (under a “Damage-Based Agreement”), with Chris Hadrill acting as the lead solicitor in the claim.
-Chris advised Jason on all aspects of his claim and represented him at the Employment Tribunal in a 1-day hearing, with counsel representing the other side.
+Redmans represented Jason on a no win no fee basis in his Employment Tribunal claim (under a “Damage-Based Agreement”), with Chris Hadrill acting as the lead solicitor in the claim.
+Chris advised Jason on all aspects of his claim and represented him in his Employment Tribunal claim in a 1-day hearing, with counsel representing the other side.

 As well as making claims for unfair dismissal, Chris also advised Jason that he should make a claim for his employer’s failure to provide written reasons for his dismissal.
 Jason was successful in both these aspects of his claim.